-Stabilizing transactions permit bids to purchase the underlying security so long as the stabilizing bids do not exceed a specified maximum.

-- A short position involves a sale by the underwriter of common units in excess of the number of common units the underwriter is obligated to purchase in the offering which creates the syndicate short position.
+- Stabilizing transactions permit bids to purchase the underlying security so long as the stabilizing bids do not exceed a specified maximum. - A short position involves a sale by the underwriter of common units in excess of the number of common units the underwriter is obligated to purchase in the offering which creates the syndicate short position.
 This short position may be either a covered short position or a naked short position.
 In a covered short position, the number of common units involved in the sales made by the underwriter in excess of the number of common units it is obligated to purchase is not greater than the number of common units that it may purchase by exercising its option to purchase additional common units.
 In a naked short position, the number of common units involved is greater than the number of common units in its option to purchase additional common units.
 The underwriter may close out any short position by either exercising its option to purchase additional common units and/or purchasing common units in the open market.
-In determining the source of common units to close out the short position, the underwriter will consider, among other things, the price of common units available for purchase in the open market as compared to the price at which it may purchase common units through its option to purchase additional common units.
-A naked short position is more likely to be created if the underwriter is concerned that there could be downward pressure on the price of the common units in the open market after pricing that could adversely affect investors who purchase in the offering. - Syndicate covering transactions involve purchases of the common units in the open market after the distribution has been completed in order to cover syndicate short positions. - Penalty bids permit the representative to reclaim a selling concession from a syndicate member when the common units originally sold by the syndicate member are purchased in a stabilizing or syndicate covering transaction to cover syndicate short positions.
+In determining the source of common units to close out the short position, the underwriter will consider, among other things, the price of common units available for purchase in the open market as compared to the price at which it may purchase common units through its option to purchase additional common units in the open market additional common units in the open market atthere price of the common units in the open market after pricing that could adversely affect investors who purchase in the offering.

+- Syndicate covering transactions involve purchases of the common units in the open market after the distribution has been completed in order to cover syndicate short positions. - Penalty bids permit the representative to reclaim a selling concession from a syndicate member when the common units originally sold by the syndicate member are purchased in a stabilizing or syndicate covering transaction to cover syndicate short positions.